About Us

 Tobias Klug

-I was born in 1962 in Dresden as a multi-talented artist and started playing the violin at the age of six.
+I was born in 1962 in Dresden, started playing the violin at the age of six and developed as a multi-talented artist.
 From 1975 to 1980 I attended the Special School of Music in Dresden, majoring in double bass.
 During this time I became acquainted with the disdain as a double bass player in the orchestra and in society, which led to the discontinuation of my university studies as an orchestral musician and I turned to the study of theology.
 The knowledge gained in the process led to the termination of the same.

 This was followed by a break in my musical career with jobs as a porter, assistant porter, janitor, sexton, bakery assistant and porter, which then led to training as a jazz musician at the conservatory in Leipzig.
 During this time I worked as a substitute in orchestras, received lessons from the solo bassist of the Leipzig Gewandhaus and began my cabaret career, which culminated in 1985 in the 2nd main prize of the 8th Days of Chanson in Frankfurt/Oder.
 This was the beginning of an extensive touring activity through numerous cities and theaters of the GDR, after 1987 also through the whole of Germany and the neighboring German-speaking countries.
 In addition, there were many appearances on radio and television, as well as a record production.